Configure player

 So this is the example that started up when you first run it.
 And it just plots a graph of floating point.
 And you can illustrate there are three kind of graphs-- floating point, date, and string.
 So when the application started up, it writes out a configuration file, which I'm going to show you.

-I created a class called StudConfig and I made it serializable.
-And I'm following the rules of serialization, binary serialization.
-I created a variable, instance, a member variable called starting plot.
-Make sure it's non-transitive and non-static.
-And because I added-- I wanted to customize it by adding a comment, if you do want to add a comment, you don't have to customize-- override the WriteObject method.
-I have a couple of utility methods to help me create it.
-Those are, these are the stuff you saw earlier on.
+make sure it's not sensitive and non-static and because i had a i wanted to customize it by adding a comment if you don't let a comment you'd you don't have to customize over either read the right object method I have a couple of utility methods to help me create it.
+Those are, this are the stuff you saw earlier on.
+Write an object and close it.

-So instead of hard coding it in main, I now get it from the session.
-That's it.
+And this is the creation of the class.
+And here, what I did was, I customize it so that the session itself gets out gets up but as of on a per session basis you can put this method in application and becomes application white and last in the main so instead of her coding it in main and I'll get it from the session That's it.
 So with that, I'm going to bring up Mike.
 He's going to talk about serialization of EOs using the new XML serialization scheme.
 And he's going to talk about transformation as well, XSLT, one of my favorite topics.
 Mike, please.
 Thank you.
+Thank you.
+Hopefully this isn't the daemon clicker.
+Hi, my name is Mike Brumbelow, and today I'll be talking about EOX mal-serialization and XSLT.

+The good news about EO XML serialization is that it's easy as pie.
+You give us a collection of EOs, and we go through, and using NSXML output stream, we serialize it out for you.
 And using NSXML input stream, we read that back in for you.
 Now, concerning managing your object graph, the good thing is that as a part of the serialization process, we don't fire off any faults.
 So the objects you give us are the objects you serialize out.
 We don't fault any objects in.

-Okay, I'm going to select a site to look at.
+Okay.
+I'm going to select a site to look at.
 I'm going out and fetching the RSS document, and it's an XML document.
 Going through and displaying all the links, information associated with that site, the different news today.
 Let's see, is there anything here for us?
-No?
 Okay.
 Let's go to Wired.
 Is there anything here concerning us?
 Any news?
 The last one, where's that at?
 Hmm, let's look at that.

 Interesting.
 So, you know, we can navigate and look at the different news articles and everything underneath there.
-So let's go back to cnetnews.com.
-Now, when I press this button at the bottom here, Save Articles, that's going to go out.
+So let's go back to CNETnews.com.
+Now, when I press this button at the bottom here, save articles, that's going to go out.
 It's going to fetch that XML RSS document.
-It's then going to save it out to the database, and then from there, it'll convert it into EOs and save it out to the database.
+It's then going to save it out to the database.
+And then from there, it'll convert it into EOs and save it out to the database.
 And then from there, we're going to then serialize those EOs out to the file system. magically it happens.
 So let's go look at the document that gets generated here.

-As you can see, wow, there's a lot of stuff there.
+And as you can see-- wow, there's a lot of stuff there.
 Really, no data is serialized out.
 Basically, references to our data.
-And you can see in here, for instance, we've actually serialized out, let me highlight that for you, the editing context and some of the other EOs as well.
+And you can see in here, for instance, we've actually serialized out-- let me highlight that for you-- the editing context and some of the other EOs as well.
 It's a nice little long document.

-Close that out.
-Now the next thing I'm going to do is navigate to the next page.
-From here, we're going to deserialize and bring all of those EOs back into the application and display the links again.
+close that out.
+Now the next thing I'm going to do is navigate to the next page and from here we're going to deserialize and bring all of those EOs back into the application and display the links again.
 It's just that fast.
-We'll click on an item.
-Voila.
+And we'll click on an item.
+Voila. - And let's look a little bit of code here to see how simple it was.
+For serializing out, you pass us your objects, and then from there we go through and we get ahold of an NSXML output stream.
+We format it, and then from there we write out.

-Then to deserialize and bring back the EO, you just go out and get a hold of your stream.
-Then from there, create an NSXML input stream, read it back in, and you're all set to go.
-So it's easy as pie, very simple, straightforward, to the point.
+And then from there, flush and close the buffer, and we're all set to go.
+Of course, you know, there's some error handling there.
+That's a positive thing.
+Then to deserialize and bring back the EO, you just go out and, you know, get a hold of your stream, and then from there, create an NSXML input stream, read it back in, and you're all set to go.
+So it's easy as pie, very simple, straightforward to the point.
 Back to slides.

 Next, I want to talk to you about XSL.
 XSL stands for Extensible Style Sheet Language.
 It has two rule-based vocabularies, that being XSLT, or Extensible Style Sheet Language Transformation, and the other one, XSLFO.
 That stands for Formatting Objects.
 Both of these vocabularies transform source XML documents, and both specify the formatting of XML documents.
+Now, formatting objects is an XML vocabulary that defines page layout, pagination, the placement of images, text, that kind of thing, on a document.
+And then from there, it's converted to a binary format like PDF and Word.
+And you can also maybe generate an SGV file or any kind of binary output that you want based on these objects.
+And a really good place to go to get information concerning XSL-FO is the Apache site.
+They have a formatting objects parser out there that you can download and use as a part of your application.
+It's very simple, straightforward, and to the point.

-Now, the XSLT vocabulary has many constructs, and the main one is the template matching functionality.
-And that enables you to look in your XML document, identify an element, tag, and then from there, work on that tag, the data that's inside of it as well, the content.
-It also has copying, control structures such as if-then-else, if-then-else-choose.
+But what we really want to focus on is XSLT, which is the rules document of XSL.
+It enables us to extract data from a source XML document and then transform it into whatever format, XML, text, HTML that we want to.
+Now, the XSLT vocabulary has many constructs, and the main one is the template matching functionality, and that enables you to look in your XML document, identify an element, tag, and then from there, work on that tag, the data that's inside of it as well, the content.
+It also has copying control structures, such as if-then-else, if-then-else-choose.

 It also has iteration, the ability to loop through.
-And it also gives you the ability to mainstay.

-It also gives you the ability to maintain state by defining variables.
-Using XPath, which is an expression matching functionality as a part of XSLT, you're able to find data and then from there, work upon that data.
+And it also gives you the ability to maintain state by defining variables.
+Using XPath, which is an expression matching functionality as a part of XSLT, you're able to find data and then from there work upon that data.
 And we'll kind of touch upon that in a small example coming up here in a few moments.
+Thanks.

 Now, the components that make up XSLT are the source valid XSL transformation document, the XALAN XSL transformation parser or processor, and a valid source XML document.
 And those three components work together to generate an output XML document.
 So you're basically going and you're converting an XML document to another XML document, or maybe converting an XML document to an HTML document, XHTML document, or even a text-formatted document.